julianeugarten/julianeugarten/publications.md

 ### Teaching in Other Programs and Organizations

-- In February 2024, I gave an invited mini guest lecture on the topic of *Fanfiction, Health & Illness* in the MA course *Health and Illness* at Radboud University.
+- February 2024: invited mini guest lecture on *Fanfiction, Health & Illness* in the MA course *Health and Illness* at Radboud University.

-- In the spring of 2023, I taught a guest lecture in the MA course Computational Literary Studies at the [University of Antwerp](https://www.uantwerpen.be/en/), together with my former colleague Marijn Koolen.
+- Spring 2023: guest lecture in the MA course Computational Literary Studies at the [University of Antwerp](https://www.uantwerpen.be/en/), together with my former colleague Marijn Koolen.

-- During my time at the [Huygens Institute](https://www.huygens.knaw.nl/en/) I co-supervised several students who were conducting internships or writing their thesis.
+- At the [Huygens Institute](https://www.huygens.knaw.nl/en/) I co-supervised several students who were conducting internships or writing their thesis.

 ### Awards and Fellowships

 - Transnational Access Fellowship (2023) in the project [CLS Infra: Computational Literary Studies Infrastructure](https://clsinfra.io/opportunities/tnafellowships/).
-I will conduct my one-month fellowship project, *Catching Feelings: Aspect-Based Sentiment Analysis for Fanfiction about Greek Myth*, at the [Ghent Center for Digital Humanities](https://www.ghentcdh.ugent.be/) in the spring of 2024.
+I will conduct my fellowship project, *Catching Feelings: Aspect-Based Sentiment Analysis for Fanfiction about Greek Myth*, at the [Ghent Center for Digital Humanities](https://www.ghentcdh.ugent.be/) in the spring of 2024.

 - Royal Dutch Academy of Sciences Education Award (2014) for the project *The Jane Austen Novel*.

 ### Academic Service and Professional Memberships

-- I am a member of the editorial board of the [Digital Humanities Benelux Journal](https://journal.dhbenelux.org/).
+- member of the editorial board of the [Digital Humanities Benelux Journal](https://journal.dhbenelux.org/).

-- I am a member of OSL, the Dutch Research School for Literary Studies, and of OIKOS, the Dutch Research School for Classics.
+- member of OSL, the Dutch Research School for Literary Studies, and of OIKOS, the Dutch Research School for Classics.

-- I am a part of the management team for research group [SCARAB: Studying Cultural Infrastructure and Reception Across Borders](https://www.ru.nl/afdelingen/radboud-institute-for-culture-and-history/scarab-studying-cultural-infrastructure-and-reception-across-borders).
+- member of the management team for research group [SCARAB: Studying Cultural Infrastructure and Reception Across Borders](https://www.ru.nl/afdelingen/radboud-institute-for-culture-and-history/scarab-studying-cultural-infrastructure-and-reception-across-borders).

-- I have conducted peer review for the *Journal of Fandom Studies* and the *Digital Humanities Benelux* conference and journal.
+- conducted peer review for the *Journal of Fandom Studies* and the *Digital Humanities Benelux* conference and journal.

-- In 2022, I was a student-member of the assessment panel that conducted the educational inspection for the research MA in Dutch at Utrecht University.
+- 2022: student-member of the assessment panel that conducted the educational inspection for the research MA in Dutch at Utrecht University.
 The report of our assessment is [available here.](https://publicaties.nvao.net/prd/AV-1056_20220929_Rapport_RMA%20Neerlandistiek%20-%20definitief%20rapport%20Academion.pdf)

 ---